 - Industry – when setting factoring rates, certain industries (like trucking and transportation) provide a more reliable and high-volume stream of billable invoices.
 Because of this, factoring rates for trucking companies may be relatively lower when compared to other industries, such as textiles or staffing.

 - Volume – When determining your rate, a factoring company will likely ask how much you plan to factor per month.
 Typically, the more you factor, the lower your rate is.
 You may even get set up with a tiered plan for rates depending on your anticipated growth.
 This means that as you increase your monthly volume, your factoring rates automatically decrease.

 - Risk – Increased possibility of risk is usually offset by a comparatively higher rate.
 For example, within factoring, there are two primary types of agreements – recourse and non-recourse.
 Non-recourse is when the factoring company takes on more risk of non-payment.
 As such, non-recourse inevitably comes with a higher factoring rate.

 The diversity of your customer portfolio is also considered when calculating risk.
-If you have several customers with smaller invoices every month, it’s often less risky for a factoring company than buying invoices frombusiness that only has two customers per month with very large invoices.
+It’s often less risky for a factoring company to buy several small invoices from multiple customers than buying a couple of very large invoices from a business with only two customers.
 You’ll get a lower rate with a more diverse book of customers, especially if most of them have good credit.